The Piggyback Hypothesis: explaining and mitigating emergent misalignment

 Standard finetuning specifies the desired output but not which contextual information should trigger it.
 The model is free to bind behavior to whatever minimizes loss — including the prefix that appears in every example.
 TReFT removes that option.

-Why not just regularize the whole prompt, or the query, or the postfix?
+Why not just regularize the whole prompt?

 04 · RESULTS